AndersDeath/diary2/000-current.md

 # 21 March - Tuesday - Yerevan - 173 day of immigration

 Podologis finally asked me to do some things and my treatment will be finished.
-I had an interview today with Yassir company.
+I had an interview today with Yassir company. another company asked me to reschedule SITA or SATA.
+I don't remember the title.